 Hooded Fleece Jacket

 Most game drives are timed to follow the lifestyle of wildlife, so you’ll leave your game drive either at or right after sunrise, and again in the late afternoon and get back a little after sunset.
-That’s when the animals are most actively looking for food and water, so a warm hoodie is a must!
+That’s when the animals are most actively looking for food and water, so a warm (olive green, of course) hoodie is a must!
 You may also have an opportunity to do a night safari, which can get pretty cold.
 Note also that most jeeps will have blankets (which I used in addition to my fleece).

-I didn’t even know what these were until someone recommended them.
+I didn’t even know what buffs were until someone recommended them.
 They were so handy!
 I used them as headbands to give a bit of style; to completely cover my hair in windy jeep rides to avoid horrific tangles; to cover my ears during cold game drives at night; over my nose and mouth when we drove through smelly animal “graveyards.”

 Rain can break out at any time in the bush.
 I packed a compact plastic travel rain jacket into my daypack every day.
 It didn’t take up much room at all, and in the event of rain, I could just slip the whole thing right over what I was wearing.

 The afternoons are generally hot, and since the animals are taking a siesta, you have time to lounge at the pool.
 Each of our Elewana properties had a large infinity pool overlooking the savanna.
 So gorgeous!
 They also provided towels, so I didn’t need to pack that bulky item.

 I never travel without a sarong.
 It’s my essential go-to item that I’ve used as a beach cover-up, sundress, head covering for religious sites, scarf, wind shawl, towel, pillow or seat covers, makeshift purse, privacy curtain, window shade, and packing padding.